teaprof/boost-asio-example/README.md

 Original boost::asio examples and tutorial codes are very concise.
-This is good for learning boost::asio library and understanding how it works, but real-life code is more complex than these examples and usually includes more precise control of buffers lifetimes, different hooks placed through the whole code, tracking of the connection status and many other features.
+This is good for learning boost::asio library and understanding how it works, but real-life code is more complex than those examples and usually it requires more precise control of buffers lifetimes, different hooks placed through the whole code, tracking of the connection status and many other features.
 Every time when I started a new project, I took one of the boost::asio examples as a starting point and addded the features